Skip to contents

 model <- generate_STb_model(data_list)

-# estimate varying effects by ID for intrinsic and social rates.
+# estimate varying effects by id, trial or both for intrinsic and social rates.

 # creates OADA specification